Azure/iotedge-lorawan-starterkit/docs/adr/009_discovery.md

 ### Availability

-First of all, we discuss the availability of the discovery service.
+First, we discuss the availability of the discovery service.
 Even in the presence of failures of a discovery service, there are fallback mechanisms the LBS can use to attempt a direct connection to a LNS it last connected to (via `tc-bak/cups-bak` files).
 Still, the service discovery endpoint needs to be as highly available as possible.

 - We can achieve this by choosing a highly available cloud service that acts as the service discovery endpoint.
 - We can delegate the responsibility to the user in case of an on-premises deployment of the discovery service for even more flexibility.